 Here’s an example: Flour weight = 50 pounds, salt weight = 1 pound.
 Remember that both the flour and ingredient weights must be in the same weight units (pounds, ounces, grams, kilograms, etc.).
 Therefore, 1 divided by 50 X 100 = 2%.
 Do this for each ingredient, and you will have your dough formula shown in bakers percent.

 When changing most dough weights into bakers percent, I find it easier to automatically show the flour weight in ounces.
 This is because most of the smaller ingredient amounts will be in ounces, so in keeping flour and ingredient weights in the same units, just change the flour weight into ounces to keep the math easy.
 In this case, 50 pounds = 800 ounces (50 X 16 = 800).
 Divide the salt weight, 16 ounces, by 800, and multiply by 100, which equals 2%.

 If math intimidates you, there are some very good Excel spreadsheets that will do the math for you.
 To use these, all you will need to do is to fill in the blank spaces with the correct information.

-Tom Lehmann is the former director of bakery assistance for the American Institute of Baking (AIB).
-Need more dough advice?
-Visit the Dough Information Center at PMQ.com/dough.
+The late Tom Lehmann was a longtime contributor to PMQ, a renowned industry consultant and the former director of bakery assistance for the American Institute of Baking (AIB).